w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 ---
-id: web3-and-polkadot
 title: Web3 and Polkadot
-sidebar_label: Web3 and Polkadot
-description: Introduction to Web3 and Polkadot's Role in shaping the Web3 Vision.
-keywords: [web3, polkadot, light clients, decentralization]
-slug: ../web3-and-polkadot
+description: Learn how Polkadot contributes to Web3 by enabling decentralization, data ownership, trustless environments, and interoperability.
 ---

 Back in the early 2000's the internet featured read-only, static, basic web pages.
 The online